Spousal Surveillance F.A.Q.

 Will the suspected cheating spouse find out that they are being watched?

 Our surveillance investigations are 100% confidential.
-We do everything necessary to insure the covert nature of the investigation.
+We do everything necessary to ensure the covert nature of the investigation.
 If we ever perceive that the security of the investigation is threatened, we back off and re-evaluate with your input.
 One important point: Never threaten to hire an investigator.
 This will make the suspected cheater even more difficult to watch.
 If you have done this, be sure to tell us ahead of time so we can prepare.

 What evidence will I receive at the conclusion?